 The increase in Fuel Tax Credits Scheme expenses is partly offset by reductions and deferrals of spending in several environmental programs consistent with the Government's commitment to developing a more unified approach to improving Australia's energy efficiency.
 The Government will implement a carbon price from 2012, and will be outlining its approach to complementary measures when it announces its detailed policy.

 Table 12.1 provides further details of fuel and energy sub‑function expenses.

-Table 12.1: Trends in the major components of fuel and energy
+Table 12.1: Trends in the major components of fuel and energy function

-Agriculture, forestry and fishing function expenses support assistance to primary producers, forestry, fishing, land and water resources management, quarantine services and contributions to research and development.
+The agriculture, forestry and fishing function expenses support assistance to primary producers, forestry, fishing, land and water resources management, quarantine services and contributions to research and development.